MakeSchool/mediabook-demo/T001-WorkingWithVariables/p003_variable-activity.md

 ---
-title: 'Descriptive Names'
+title: 'Drawing Variable Tables'
 slug: 'variables-activity'
 contentType: 'Assessment'
 ---

-# Variable Tables
+# What is a variable table?

-Let's practice an easy way of keeping track of variables and their values when we read more complicated code: variable tables.
+Let's practice an easy way of keeping track of variables and their values when we read more complicated code: **Variable Tables**.

-A variable table includes the variable name and value at each line of code.
+**Variable tables** include variable names along with their values at each line of code to help you understand how the value changes throughout a program.
+Let's look at at how they are created:

-For this section of code:
+This is a section of code to store score values in a video game.

 ```python
 # Here are two variables that store data representing scores for a video game